-A great deal of work goes into starting a small business, and your first day is a milestone achievement for you as an entrepreneur.
-To celebrate, you should consider putting together a grand opening event that will introduce your business to the community.
+Lots of work goes into starting a small business, and your first day is a major achievement for you as an entrepreneur.
+Celebrate it by putting together a grand opening event that introduces your business to the community.

 In this guide, you will learn some key strategies for making this big day a success.